I make jewelry that

 Each decade has brought new skills and materials, and I know I'll never stop learning.

 I love to focus on earrings, because they frame the face while drawing attention to the eyes and smile.
-My jewelry isn’t just an adornment; it’s a touchstone for self-expression and connection.
+My jewelry isn’t just an adornment; it’s a touchstone for self-expression and connection and change.

 I wanted to go deeper into the mysteries of self-expression, and I discovered the Human Design System in 2015.
 Sharing Human Design with those who are interested is a true joy of mine!